Privy/intercom-conversation-stats/README.md

 * Visit your new app at `<your heroku app>.herokuapp.com` - if it all went well, you should see no error messages.

 ## Customization
-**NOTE: To customize this app you need knowledge on how to write code in Ruby on Rails!**
+This app is written in Ruby on Rails.
 ### Data Gathered
 To aggregate data other than tags, add a new method to `app/helpers/intercom_helper.rb`.
 Make sure it is a class method by naming it `self.method_name` and make sure you replace the call to `find_tags` in `app/jobs/sync_intercom_tag_data.rb`.
 ### Sheet Update Frequency